micheal-ndoh/MK_DOCS/docs/Commands.md

 # Devices, Linux Filesystems, Filesystem Hierarchy Standard

 ### ```lsblk```
-Purpose: lists information about all available or the specified block devices.
+**Purpose**: lists information about all available or the specified block devices.

 #### Flags: